Guide to New Zealand workplaces

-This guide will give you some key tips to help you settle in to your new workplace in New Zealand.
+New Zealand workplaces may be different from what you are used to.
+This guide will give you some key tips to help you settle into your new workplace here.

 Is it easy to settle in a new country?